univention/univention-portal/helm/portal-server/README.md

 			<td>Define the authentication mode for the portal.
 Use "ucs" or "saml".
 Chart default is "ucs".
 In a Nubus deployment the default is "saml".</td>
 		</tr>
 		<tr>
-			<td>portalServer.centralNavigation.authenticatorSecret</td>
+			<td>portalServer.centralNavigation.authenticatorSecretName</td>
 			<td>string</td>
 			<td><pre lang="json">
-null
+""
 </pre>
 </td>
-			<td>Provide a custom secret, if no value is provided, a random string is generated instead.</td>
+			<td>Provide a name to a custom secret containing `authenticator.secret`.
+Will get mounted in /var/secrets/authenticator.secret.</td>
 		</tr>
 		<tr>
 			<td>portalServer.centralNavigation.enabled</td>
 			<td>bool</td>
 			<td><pre lang="json">
-false
+true
 </pre>
 </td>
-			<td>Activate the SecretAuthenticator for the portal.</td>
+			<td>Activate the shared secret authenticator for the portal, instead of the UMC session cookie one.
+This allows 3rd party apps to authenticate against the portal server to get the central navigation.</td>
 		</tr>
 		<tr>
 			<td>portalServer.credentialSecret</td>